kmehltretter82/frama-c-linux/KERNEL.md

    `irqchip.c` scenario validates sensitivity but finds no real-source violation.
    A new AST-only validation-order rule scans all 83 exact contexts and isolates the vCPU-events candidate as its sole finding, with zero on the fixed complete source.
-Runtime reproducers, maintainer review, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.
+Its focused vulnerable-fail/fixed-pass ARM64 EL2 runtime control is now established.
+Runtime work for the remaining candidates, maintainer review, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.